talefe/notes/README.md

 	> if you're trying to link to files in the resources folder, just wrap the location in <> to convert it to a link

-* Use headers appropriately, the highest being level 3 and the lowest level 5 (more than that might be overkill, and we don't want more than 3 levels of indentation - eheheh).
+* Use headers appropriately, don't abuse them.
+Headers lives matter.
+No, but seriously, we usually use level 2 to identify slide number, and lower levels where appropriate.
 Using headers appropriately will make it easier to navigate through your doc file later.

 &nbsp;